 Altium Designer is a comprehensive software package that guides you through how to make a circuit board and design successfully.

 Some PCB layouts begin as a proof of concept on a breadboard and creating a fully manufacturable printed circuit board can be a challenging task.
 PCB design software is what lets you place electronic components, place solder mask, and choose copper foil on your electronic circuits.
 Starting with a schematic diagram, you’ll need to recreate your breadboard design and transfer it to a PCB layout to begin creating a real circuit board.

 The first step in having your PCB manufactured is fabrication.
 PCB fabrication consists of making the physical PCB stackup, which comprises the core, substrate, prepreg, and surface coating or solder mask, as well as the surface trace routes and drill holes that may include vias.
 Defining the parameters for all of these elements are requirements for the designer.

 It is essential that the physical constraints of the fabrication and assembly equipment and processes of your PCB manufacturer be incorporated as limitations on the PCB layout design.
 The process of synchronizing the designed PCB structure with the one manufactured is known as DFM.
 Having a PCB software design package where you can see how your circuit board is made during design allows you to set DFM guidelines as design rules.

 3D views of a finished printed circuit board in Altium Designer show you what to expect from manufacturing and PCB assembly.

 Enforcing DFM requirements means defining specific manufacturing tolerances in your PCB design rules before you create your layout.
-Some design rules that govern signal integrity and PCB assembly are specified in your high speed signalling standards or your component datasheets.
+Some design rules that govern signal integrity and PCB assembly are specified in your high-speed signaling standards or your component datasheets.
 Be sure to check these resources before you start your PCB layout to ensure you can get to manufacturing without delays.